okyashgajjar/open_deep_research_engine_v1/README.md

 - Background execution using Celery

 ---

-## 🧠 How to Explain This Project in an Interview

-> “I built a deep research system by extending an existing LangGraph-based agent.
-The system supports research continuation, file-based context, cost tracking, and observability, while keeping the core research logic untouched.
-The architecture cleanly separates UI, engine, and AI workflow.”

----

 ## ✅ Conclusion

 This project demonstrates how to build a persistent, extensible, and cost-aware deep research system using modern AI tooling without rewriting complex research logic.